 I prefer to use the word survivor, even if somebody is still in an abusive relationship, because it speaks to what these people are doing every day, surviving in the relationship.

-I work with survivors directly as a case manager and supporting people in navigating whatever they are going for and operating from a strength space perspective.
-As they find their ways wand
+I work with survivors directly as a case manager and supporting people in navigating whatever they are going for and operating from a strength perspective.

 What would you say to somebody who is in an abusive relationship, or who thinks they might be?